spences10/scottspence.com/posts/take-back-the-web.md

 As a developer, I need analytics to understand how people use my websites.
 But that doesn't mean I need to track them across the web.
 Fathom Analytics provides the insights I need while respecting user privacy.
 No cookie banners required, no personal data collected.
-It's proof that you can have useful analytics without surveillance.
+You can check out the [privacy](https://scottspence.com/privacy-policy) and [cookie](https://scottspence.com/cookie-policy) policies here for more on that.

 ## Search: Kagi

-I switched to Kagi because, simply put, it gives me better search results than Google.
+I switched to Kagi because, it gives me better search results than Google.
 While DuckDuckGo offers a good free privacy-focused alternative, I personally find Kagi's results more relevant for my needs.
-Since they're not driven by an ad-based business model, the results feel more neutral - you get what matches your search, not what someone paid to rank for.
+Since Kagi is not driven by an ad-based business model, the results feel more neutral - you get what matches your search, not what someone paid to rank for.
 For me, that's worth paying for.

 ## VPN: Mullvad